Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

-Figure~\ref{fig:tej_Etilde} complements Figure~\ref{fig:rejrtej_Etilde} by showing instead the distribution of $\Etilde$ versus removal time $t_{\rm rmv}$.
-The first ejections occur primarily from strong binary-mediated scattering (blues) in both the NCC'd and CC'd GCs, but especially so in the latter due to its higher initial density.
-Bursts of BH and neutron star ejections via supernovae (black and teal, respectively) follow from $10\lesssim t/\Myr \lesssim 100$.
-Note the smaller but visibly distinct second burst of BH ejections arises from the BHs ejected by the supernova of a neutron star companion.
-By $t\sim100\,\Myr$, escape occurs through a mix of two-body relaxation, three-body binary formation, and strong binary encounters, with numerous bursts of escapers at common times (vertical streaks) visible due to gravothermal oscillations \citep[e.g.,][]{HeggieHut2003}.
+Figure~\ref{fig:tej_Etilde} complements Figure~\ref{fig:rejrtej_Etilde} by showing the distribution of $\Etilde$ versus removal time $t_{\rm rmv}$.
+The first ejections occur primarily from strong binary-mediated scattering (blues) in both the NCC'd and CC'd GCs, but especially in the latter due to its higher density.
+Bursts of BH and neutron star ejections (black and teal, respectively) follow from $10$--$100\,\Myr$, mostly due to supernovae.
+The smaller secondary burst of BH ejections arises from the BHs ejected by the supernova of a neutron star companion.
+A similar secondary burst of neutron star ejections at ${\approx}60\,\Myr$ is a result of electron-capture supernovae, which occur a bit later and at lower ejection speeds than the dominant core-collapse supernovae.
+By $t\sim100\,\Myr$, escape occurs through a mix of two-body relaxation, three-body binary formation, and strong binary encounters, with many bursts of escapers at common times (vertical streaks) visible due to gravothermal oscillations, a mathematically chaotic phenomenon in which the core sharply contracts and re-expands at frequent irregular intervals throughout the GC's life \citep[e.g.,][]{HeggieHut2003}.
+These density spikes especially promote three-body binary formation since the rate for this process scales with the density cubed.
 A burst of strong binary-mediated ejections from $0.2\lesssim t/\Gyr \lesssim 1$ occurs in the NCC'd GC due its unusually long and deep early core contraction (Figure~\ref{fig:macro_evolution}) reversed by BH binary burning.
 The loss of almost all BHs in the CC'd GC curtails three-body binary formation around $t\sim 10\,\Gyr$ and induces core collapse, promoting strong binary-mediated ejections instead.

-The typical $\Etilde$ decreases gradually over time---most notably for three-body binary formation since the average $m_b$ in the core drops as the GC ejects its BHs---but peaks again after core collapse in the CC'd GC due to the increased core density.
+The typical $\Etilde$ decreases over time---most notably for three-body binary formation since the average mass of bodies in the core drops as the GC ejects its BHs---but peaks again after core collapse in the CC'd GC due to the increased core density.
 Note in the right corner plot (identical between Figures~\ref{fig:rejrtej_Etilde}--\ref{fig:tej_Etilde}) that $\Etilde$ is cumulatively higher across all times and escape mechanisms in the NCC'd GC (solid gray) but the CC'd GC (dashed gray) has a comparable typical $\Etilde$ when restricted to ages near a Hubble time.
 This is attributable to its high post-collapse core density and the correspondingly stronger relaxation kicks and late burst of strong encounters.